We do not write in order to be understood; we write in order to understand.C.S. Lewis

 Because good enough will always be the enemy of great.

-– know that hope is not a strategy.
+- Recognize that hope is not a strategy.

-– trust that I, solely, am responsible for my life and the way it turns out.
+- Trust that I, solely, am responsible for my life’s path